Holographic MIMO Communications with Arbitrary Surface Placements: Near-Field LoS Channel Model and Capacity Limit: Introduction

 \subsection{Contributions}

 To mitigate the gaps, we focus on a point-to-point H-MIMO system with arbitrary surface placements, and propose to depict the whole system from an EM perspective.
 More importantly, we establish the generalized EM-domain near-field LoS channel models and unveil the capacity limit on this basis.
-The details of our contributions are listed as follows. \begin{itemize} \item We present an effective representation approach for characterizing the arbitrariness of surface placements, capable of controlling the location and orientation of any surface (and its elements) as well as two different surface (element) shapes.
-This approach also allows us to represent arbitrary point on the surface by two defined unit vectors, and to denote the $z$-axis component of a surface point by its $x$-axis and $y$-axis components, facilitating the subsequent near-field LoS channel modeling.
+The details of our contributions are listed as follows. \begin{itemize} \item We present an effective approach for characterizing the arbitrariness of surface placements, capable of controlling the location and orientation of any surface (and its elements) as well as two different surface (element) shapes.
+This approach also allows us to represent arbitrary point on the surface by two defined unit vectors, and to denote the $z$ orientation of a surface point as a function of its $x$ orientation and $y$ orientation, facilitating the near-field LoS channel modeling.

-\item We study a generalized EM-domain channel modeling for near-field LoS scenarios, by employing our representation approach for surface placements, and utilizing the Taylor series expansion to tackle the implicit form and computationally-infeasible problem caused by multiple integrals.
+\item We study a generalized EM-domain channel modeling for near-field LoS scenarios, by employing our characterization approach for arbitrary surface placements, and utilizing the Taylor series expansion and reasonable approximations to tackle the coupling and computationally-infeasible problems caused by multiple integrals.
 Accordingly, a sophisticated but more accurate coordinate-dependent channel model (CD-CM), depending on the absolute location of antenna elements, is first established.
 With moderate approximations, the CD-CM is further simplified to a concise coordinate-independent channel model (CI-CM) with a slight precision sacrifice, which is merely determined by the relative distances and their directions.
+The proposed channel models are capable of capturing the inherent physical channel features, such as vector wave field and multi-polarization that are ignored in mathematically abstracted channel models.